jax-ml/jax/docs/new_docs/501/export.md

 [portable-artifact feature of StableHLO](https://github.com/openxla/stablehlo/blob/main/docs/compatibility.md) to deal with the possible evolution of the StableHLO opset.

+If you try to deserialize a model that is older than the backwards-compatibility window you may get an error from the JAX deserializer, or may simply get obscure errors or crashes from JAX or XLA.
+If you get a deserialization error you can try to use the `--jax_export_deserialize_expired_versions=1` flag (or the `JAX_EXPORT_DESERIALIZE_EXPIRED_VERSIONS=1` environment variable).
+This may give you a small time window to continue your work while you work to refresh the old serialized artifact.

+**WARNING**: If you enable `--jax_export_deserialize_expired_versions=1` you accept that the deserialization behavior may change at any time.
+You take responsibility for refreshing the old serialized artifact ASAP.

 ### Compatibility guarantees for custom calls

 Furthermore, the raw StableHLO may contain custom calls referencing C++